 Securing our border depends on us, we can’t rely on Mexico, and we shouldn’t be afraid of their irrational cries

 Finally, as recently as September 21st

 , Perry said he still supports in-state tuition for illegal aliens in Texas.
 [Perry backs in-state tuition law,

 By Aman Batheja, WFAAA, September 21, 2014].
 Remember, his arrogance on this issue

 punctured the first hole in his 2012 Presidential balloon.

 That makes it very hard to take seriously what Perry says about the border.

 The historic American nation needs defenders, but it sure doesn’t look like Rick Perry is going to defend us.
 It’s a shame, since he does have political talent and his platform as Texas governor is a valuable one.
 Just don’t expect him to use his talent or platform on our behalf.

+We have to look elsewhere.
 American citizen Allan Wall (email him) moved back to the U.S.A. in 2008 after many years residing in Mexico.
 Allan`s wife is Mexican, and their two sons are bilingual.
 In 2005, Allan served a tour of duty in Iraq with the Texas Army National Guard.
 His VDARE.COM articles are archived here; his Mexidata.info articles are archived here ; his News With Views columns are archived here; and his website is here.